akds/DecoderTCR/README.md

 ### PRP: prioritizing a TCR's antigens

-PRP (Peptide Recognition Profiling, [Nat Biotech 2026](https://www.nature.com/articles/s41587-026-03128-x)) is a task focused on peptide binding and antigen discovery.
-Here we apply DecoderTCR to sixteen HLA-B\*27:05 TCR clones that are each screened against an anchor-fixed peptide library.
-Our task is retrieval: rank the ~891k peptides for a given TCR to surface its true binders, which are only ~0.4% of the library.
+PRP (Peptide Recognition Profiling, [Nat Biotech 2026](https://www.nature.com/articles/s41587-026-03128-x)) is an antigen discovery task.
+Here, we apply DecoderTCR to sixteen HLA-B*27:05 TCR clones, each screened against an anchor-fixed peptide library.
+The objective is retrieval: ranking the ~891k peptides for a given TCR to identify its true binders, which make up only ~0.4% of the library.

-At this prevalence AUROC is uninformative (a near-random ranking still scores about 0.68 while recovering almost no binders), so we report **macro AUPRC** (chance ~0.004).
-DecoderTCR-ESMC scores **6B 0.391, 600M 0.351, 300M 0.303**, against ≤0.02 for DecoderTCR V0.1, the untrained ESM backbone versions, and every third-party tool.
+Because of this extreme class imbalance, AUROC is uninformative (a near-random ranking still scores ~0.68 while recovering almost no binders), so we report **macro AUPRC** (chance ~0.004).
+DecoderTCR-ESMC scores
+**macro AUPRC of 0.391 (6B), 0.351 (600M), and 0.303 (300M)**, against ≤0.02 for DecoderTCR V0.1, the untrained
+ESM backbone versions, and every third-party tool.

 ![PRP macro AUPRC](results/figures/prp_macro_auprc.png)